Skip to main content

 Follow-up care

 If back bracing is required, your child will be re-evaluated every six months until your child's condition is stable.
 If bracing is recommended as a treatment leading up to spinal surgery, your child will be evaluated regularly before and after surgery until your child's condition is stable.
-After the spine is stabilized, annual visits to an orthopaedic healthcare provider are recommended.
+After the spine is stabilized, annual visits to an orthopedic healthcare provider are recommended.

 If your child received growing rods or VEPTR surgery, an additional procedure — spinal fusion — may be necessary when your child has finished growing.